MicrosoftDocs/azure-devops-docs/docs/pipelines/test/reference-qa.md

 ### Q: I already have a scheduled testing release pipeline.
 Can I reuse the same pipeline to run test on-demand, or should I create a new pipeline as shown above?

-**A:** We recommend you use a separate release pipeline and environment for on-demand automated testing from the **Test** hub because:
+**A:** We recommend you use a separate release pipeline and stage for on-demand automated testing from the **Test** hub because:

 * You may not want to deploy the app every time you want to run a few on-demand tests.
-Scheduled testing environments are typically set up to deploy the product and then run tests.
+Scheduled testing stages are typically set up to deploy the product and then run tests.

 * New releases are triggered for every on-demand run.
 If you have many testers executing a few on-demand test runs every day, your scheduled